derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 *^ The Event Loop Machine ^*

-During the compilation process, the *engine* quickly reads our code, optimizes it, and reorganizes it in preperation for faster execution.
-After this step, our code is ready for execution.
+During the compilation process, the *engine* quickly reads our code, optimizes it, and reorganizes it in preperation for faster execution time.
 During execution time, there are two main goals:
 1. The *engine* tries to clear its *stack*
 2. The *event loop* tries to clear its *event queue*

+Once these two goals are met, the *runtime* and *engine* just chill.
+They simply wait for input triggers to occur.
+Remember the input triggers we covered in the *Behavior* section?
+Same ones.
+Again, these input triggers, often called *events*, are user interaction, environment, and/or time.

 Here is the process:
 1. Units of work are read by the *engine*